rust-lang/rust/text/0000-deprecation.md

 has seen some confirmation already.

 Cargo and `rustc` need some code to manage the additional rules.
 I estimate the effort to be reasonably low.
+For *compiler changes* however, unless it's a genuine bug and unless there could be programs relying on the old behaviours, both the old and new code paths have to be maintained in the compiler, which is the biggest cost of implementing this RFC.

 # Alternatives